Christy Banach | Senior Director, Access Experience Team | Market Access

 - The requirement that practices must meet specific quality metrics established by CMS, which are tied to reimbursement levels.
 Failing to meet the metrics can result in reduced payments.

-- The complexity of the OCM and EOM payment models, which involves multiple layers of reimbursement, shared savings, and performance-based adjustments.
-Practices need to have a deep understanding of these payment structures to optimize reimbursement and avoid financial penalties, which has forced many organizations to hire or contract specialists in healthcare finance to provide necessary support.
+- The complexity of the OCM and EOM payment models involves multiple layers of reimbursement, shared savings, and performance-based adjustments.
+Practices need a deep understanding of these payment structures to optimize reimbursement and avoid financial penalties, which has led many organizations to hire or contract specialists in healthcare finance for necessary support.

 - The changing landscape as CMS has continued to refine and evolve these models based on performance data and policy changes, which requires practices to be able to understand and implement these changes quickly to ensure compliance and success.